tallowandsons/craft-critter/README.md

 To get started, simply configure your API key in the plugin settings under **Critter → Settings → General → Generator**.
 You can also adjust options for viewport dimensions and other generation parameters.

+#### CLI Generator (Local Development Only)

+Critter also includes a CLI-based generator that uses the `@plone/critical-css-cli` npm package to generate critical CSS locally on your server.

+⚠️ **Development Only** - The CLI Generator is intended for local development and testing and isn't recommended for production use.

+**Setup:**
+1. In config/critter.php, set the `generatorType` to `\tallowandsons\critter\generators\CriticalCssCliGenerator::class`
+2. In Craft admin, go to **Critter → Settings → General → Generator**
+3. Follow the instructions to install the required npm packages.

+**Important Limitations:**

+This is not recommended for production use for the following reasons:

+- ⚠️ **Performance impact** - uses your local server resources to generate critical CSS
+- ⚠️ **Server dependencies** - requires Node.js and npm packages to be maintained
+- ⚠️ **Security considerations** - executes shell commands on your server

+For production sites, we recommend using the criticalcss.com API generator instead.

-If you have specific requirements, you can implement your own generator by writing a class that extends the `BaseGenerator` and registering it with Critter.
+ℹ️ If you have specific requirements, you can implement your own generator by writing a class that extends the `BaseGenerator` and registering it with Critter.

 ### Cache Configuration